PX4/PX4-Autopilot/nuttx/configs/lm3s6965-ek/README.txt

     driver is waiting for the network to come up.
 That is probably a bug in the Ethernet driver behavior!

+    Network File System (NFS) support can be added by setting the following in your configuration file:

+      CONFIG_NFS=y
   nx:
     And example using the NuttX graphics system (NX).
 This example uses the P14201 OLED driver.